Madisyn Cox: 2018

 Cox was banned from competition for six months after a urine sample taken in February 2018 tested positive for trimetazidine.
 FINA initially reduced her suspension from four years to two years because of Cox's testimony that she did not knowingly ingest the performance-enhancing drug, but would not reduce it further without evidence of the source of the trimetazidine.
 Upon analysis of both opened and sealed bottles of Cooper Complete Elite Athletic multivitamins, the Court of Arbitration for Sport determined that the multivitamins were the source, and reduced Cox's suspension to six months.
 The suspension expired on September 3, 2018.
-However, as United States Swimming World Championship trials occurred during her suspension, Cox was not able to qualify for the 2019 World Aquatics Championships.
+However, as the United States Swimming World Championship trials occurred during her suspension, Cox was not able to qualify for the 2019 World Aquatics Championships.

 2021

-At the 2021 U.S. Olympic Swimming Trials, Cox finished third in the 200 meter individual medley, touching in 2:09.34, missing second place by 0.02 seconds.
-Her lifetime best time of 2:08.51, swum at the 2021 Longhorn Invite just one month before Olympic Trials, would have qualified her for the Olympic Team, and was also 0.01 seconds faster than the gold medal winning time at the 2020 Summer Olympics.
-Cox previously announced that she would be retiring from the sport following the 2021 season, in order to begin medical school at the McGovern Medical School, part of the University of Texas Health Science Center at Houston.
-She subsequently announced her retirement on social media at the conclusion of the meet.
+At the 2021 U.S. Olympic Swimming Trials, Cox finished third in the 200 meter individual medley, touching in 2:09.34, missing the Olympic team by 0.02 seconds.
+Cox retired from swimming after the trials to begin medical school at the University of Texas.